Niedziela-Solutions/terraform-s3-static-website/README.md

 Terraform script to configure S3 and Cloudfront for static website hosting.
 Restricted access to Cloudfront via referer header, custom domain, and so on.

-Mostly just playing around with Terraform based on the documentation.

 ## Requirements

 - [Terraform](https://learn.hashicorp.com/terraform/getting-started/install)